The Joy of Making Saffron-Cardamom Ice Cream

 Li started her label after her own wedding in India.
 “All of the flavors are inspired by people you will spot at these ‘baraats’,” she says.
-And so on her menu, you’ll find hints of ingredients like garam masala (spice mix), chai, jalebi, and ras malai among other desi ideas.
+And so on her menu, you’ll find hints of ingredients like garam masala, chai, jalebi, and ras malai among other Desi ideas.

-Besides restaurants, independent new ice creameries are experimenting with Indian flavors.
+Besides restaurants, new indie ice creameries are experimenting with Indian flavors.
 On Brooklyn Pints’ seasonal menu, there’s chai latte, cardamom-orange, and ginger-honey scoops.
 From becoming a quick supermarket buy to the emergence of new ice cream shops, Indian ice cream is really the only scoop you need to know about this season.
+And you can even make you’re own at home.

 Kesar kulfi slice